 Founded in Rotterdam, AFFR has become known for presenting films that reflect on the built environment, spatial developments and urban life.
 While programming details have yet to be revealed, the anniversary is expected to feature special retrospectives and curated events.

+What to expect?
+More than 80 films, talks and specials.
+The full programme and general ticket sales go live on 16 September 2025.
 For complete details about the programme, check out the official AFFR website.

 About AFFR